 To outperform the competition, you need to have a higher rank in organic search results.

 Search engine optimization (SEO) is the process of boosting a website’s organic ranking by catering to search engine crawlers.
 This consists of building backlinks, developing keyword strategies, writing compelling content, and simplifying your site’s navigation- just to name a few.

 As you can see in the graph, 92.4% of our online traffic comes from organic searches.

 If you need help optimizing your site for search, hire a reputable digital agency.
 Be wary of providers that promise first-page rankings in no time at extremely low prices.
 Building an authoritative site that will maintain a high position in search results takes time and you won’t always see immediate results.

 Social media allows small businesses a bigger platform to reach new customers and directly interact and engage with current customers to connect and build loyalty.

 There are multiple platforms on which your business can build a presence, but you don’t have to be on all of them.
-In fact, your business shouldn’t be on a platform just because it exists.
-Which platforms you incorporate into your strategy will depend on where your target audience is online, how users interact with your brand and your business’s own mission and values.
+Your business shouldn’t be on a platform just because it exists.
+Which platforms you incorporate into your strategy will depend on where your target audience is online, how users interact with your brand, and your business’s mission and values.